 Past versions

-Looking for the previous iteration of our campaign to restore masks in healthcare?
+Looking for our fall/winter 2024 campaign to restore healthcare mask requirements?
 Find it here.

 An orange-coloured graphic.
 At the top right is the logo for DoNoHarm BC.
 Below is a title that reads, Vulnerability isn't Seasonal two-point-oh (styled as "2.0").
 Below this is a hashtag reading, #KeepMasksInHealthcare.
 To the right is a photo of a white N95 mask with yellow straps.
 A black footer at the bottom shows the tagline, Let's get loud, followed by the URL, www.DoNoHarmBC.ca, and a QR code.